djmsampson/layout2/tbx/layoutdoc/uixPanel.md

 ### Create a simple color-changing app

+This example shows how to arrange layouts and controls in a simple app with a callback.
+The app contains a listbox with multiple color names, and a panel with background color controlled by the selection in the listbox.
 The code for this example is available in `callbackExample.m`.

 ```matlab
 edit callbackExample